byrne8783/reactCore1/reactCore1/readMe.txt

 ****Then I want to get changes to source stuff to do an automatic build - specifically site.css, the js source.

 Onward and Upward
-get your head around this webpack production/development bundle thingy
+get your head around this webpack production/development bundle thingy and get it implemented

-get your head around the 'extract text' and 'uglify' thingys in sample-25a3681a5fc2 .
+get your head around the 'extract text' and 'uglify' thingys in sample-25a3681a5fc2 but you have to use anything other than "extract-text-webpack-plugin".
 The former particularly will get the CSS unto a separate file rather than inline

 do the funky hot module replacement, also in sample-25a3681a5fc2, which will get you into Core WebpackDevMiddleware

 switch to typescript 3.0 as your language of choice.
 That means you have to integrate transpilation into js and also HMR of the js to the browser

 Add React to your projects-a-basic-react-template-sample-25a3681a5fc2

 Do the whole thing again, based on Core 2.1, with guidance from https://blogs.taiga.nl/martijn/2018/06/14/lean-asp-net-core-2-1-manually-setup-a-razor-pages-project-with-bootstrap-npm-and-webpack/

 Figure out the various ways ( if any! ) React plays with Razor and optimise the HTML accordingly

 Then have a look at the overall project component structure - after all thats where you want to get to

 Write a React component, such as a 'tag helper' , maybe even a calendar component.
 Here's a primer https://blog.flowandform.agency/create-a-custom-calendar-in-react-3df1bfd0b728